urosevic/head-footer-code/readme.txt

 * View on Posts/Pages/Custom Post Types listing if article has defined any article specific custom code
 * Site-wide section is located under **Tools** > **Head & Footer Code**
 * If you have set WP_DEBUG constant in `wp-config.php` to `true`, you'll see site-wide and article specific entries in page source code wrapped to comments.
+* [NEW] allow unpriviledged user roles Editor and Author to manage article-specific code on single site and multisite (disabled by default)

 ### Data stored in database